keerthik/keerthik.github.io/webtoys/chen/hexes/designdoc.md

 In Hexplorer we use hexes instead of squares, for a variety of reasons outlined in the rest of this document, including a personal reason: You work with graphene (hexagons!), we're linked by dicestorm (more hexagons), and if you think of this when you see hexagons maybe I can get you to think of me more :D

 ## Core Mechanics
 The concept is to combine like numbers by having them stack, either against another occupied tile or against the edge of the playable region.
-The objective is to build the largest possible number before the grid fills up preventing you from taking any actions (game over)
+The objective is to build the largest possible number before the grid fills up preventing you from taking any actions (game over).

-When you reach a number that glows, it means you have unlocked a new reward.
+The reduced game space keeps the scope of the game limited, increasing the chances of the player hitting theoretical max sooner, ie, revealing all of the content within a reasonable time frame.

 ## Control Scheme
 Being a hex grid means there are 6 cardinal directions instead of 4 (like in 2048).
 To maintain control scheme simplicity, only 2 of these directions are used (left+right), and we introduce rotational flexibility instead, using up or down to rotate the entire grid clockwise or counterclockwise.
-This makes the game play differently from 2048 as well, which is a desirable outcome.
+This makes the game play out differently from 2048 as well, which is a desirable outcome.

 ## Design
 An action that actually affects the board (successful shove/rotation) will spawn a new tile .
-The game ends when
-- all hexes are filled AND
-(- an invalid shove is made OR
- - no valid shoves are available (*))

 ## "Rewards"
 Something beyond score to keep the player exploring further into the game space.